caiguanhao/DockApps/README.md

 ### GitHub

-* [GitHub icon file](https://github.com/fluidicon.png) can be found in the source code of GitHub web page.
+* [GitHub icon file](https://github.com/fluidicon.png) can be found in the source code of GitHub home page.

 ### YouTube